“Carny Preacher” Bill Root gives a sermon to carnies before the opening of the Bear Paw Festival, Eagle River, Alaska.

 I’ve seen carnies writhing in pain, hiding behind rides to nurse their aching teeth.

-I never met a carny with health insurance but if you work in this business long enough you will get hurt.
+I never met a carny with health insurance but if you work in this business long enough, it’s probably a good idea to check out some free life insurance quotes since odds are, you will get hurt.
 It is a physical job which often calls for climbing high, lifting heavy objects and being near moving rides and trucks.

 ‘If you fall off a ride, you’re fired before you hit the ground.’